QuaMundo/quamundo-legacy/README.md

 # README

+*Attention: This project is no longer maintained.
+It was meant to be a prototype, I will now focus on a complete rework of QuaMundo!*

 **QuaMundo** is a web based app for building fictional or investigate in real worlds by taking sort of "smart notes" – think of it as a "multi-dimensional and multi-medial notebook".